questdb/documentation/documentation/reference/sql/declare.md

 Declarations made in parent queries are available in subqueries.

-If a subquery declares a variable of the same name, then the variable is shadowed and take on the new value.
+If a subquery declares a variable of the same name, then the variable is shadowed and takes on the new value.
 However, any queries above this subquery are unaffected - the variable bind is not globally mutated.

 ```questdb-sql title="variable shadowing" demo